ClementDv/ClementDv/README.md

 <h3 align="center">About me ✍</h3>

 <p align="center">
 I am french, 22 years old.
-I am young graduate as <a href="https://openclassrooms.com/fr/paths/191-developpeur-dapplication-java" target="_blank">Java Developer</a>.
+I am young graduate as a<a href="https://openclassrooms.com/fr/paths/191-developpeur-dapplication-java" target="_blank">Java Developer</a>.
 I learned to develop restful API, test them, document them and present them.
 All my study projects are available in my repositories starting with Op-Cl-Java followed by the number 1 being the first and 9 the last
 </p>

 <h3 align="center">My Website 💻</h3>

 <p align="center">
-I am searching job so I have decided to develop my own website to show my skills and to present better myself.</br></br>
+I am searching for a job so I have decided to develop my own website to show my skills and to present myself better.</br></br>
 <a href="https://clementpoirier.fr" target="_blank"/>
 <img src="https://github.com/ClementDv/ClementDv/blob/main/assets/headerwebsite.PNG" width="475.75" height="234.25"/>
 </a>